papiodesu/leptos_book/src/router/17_nested_routing.md

 #[component]
 fn ContactInfo() -> impl IntoView {
-    // we can access the :id param reactively with 「use_params_map」 let params = use_params_map();
+    // we can access the :id param reactively with "use_params_map" let params = use_params_map();
     let id = move || params.read().get("id").unwrap_or_default();